 Smart Investment: Using Local Data to Create Impact

-Since the release of the 2016 Valley Community Index a year ago, organizations agree that they are more aware of the Valley region’s overall wellbeing.
+Since the release of the 2016 Valley Community Index a year ago, Valley organizations are using its data to stay informed about the region's overall wellbeing.

 As the Index shows, many factors determine personal wellbeing and happiness: community life and social support, health outcomes, employment, and basic needs.
 These factors can be further impacted by access to education, high-quality healthcare, public places, and the conditions related to a place of residence.

 "Local data informs the public about the needs in the community," says Karen Spargo, former Director of Health at the Naugatuck Valley Health District (NVHD).
 "The 2016 Valley Community Index provides comparative data so we can benchmark our strengths, identify where we are compared to other communities and highlight areas where we can improve.
 Just because the Valley is comparable to national, state, or other local communities does not necessarily mean that there is not room to do more."

 Spargo believes that the NVHD will be able to address the needs of the community more efficiently thanks, in part, to the 2016 Valley Community Index.

 "Communities are always evolving," Spargo says.
 "The Valley is currently undergoing substantial changes demographically, which is shifting many of our indicators.
 The report identifies what is significant now.
 As the systematic collection of data over time continues, trends can be noted and addressed as necessary."